 Lead and Copper Rule (LCR) Program

-In accordance with U.S. Environmental Protection Agency (EPA) Lead and Copper Rule (LCR), Concord Public Works tests for lead and copper on a three-year schedule.
-The last lead and copper sampling was performed in the summer of 2014 and will be repeated during the summer of 2017.
+In accordance with the U.S. Environmental Protection Agency’s (EPA’s) Lead and Copper Rule (LCR), Concord Public Works tests for lead and copper on a three-year schedule.
+The last round of lead and copper sampling was performed in the summer of 2017 and will be collected next during the summer of 2020.
 A total of 30 homes throughout town are sampled on this schedule to confirm the effectiveness of our corrosion control efforts.
-If an individual home exceeds EPA action levels, we notify the residents and inform them of ways to reduce exposure to lead in their drinking water.
+If an individual home exceeds EPA’s action level for these parameters, we notify the residents directly and inform them of ways to reduce exposure to lead and copper in their drinking water.

-In 2014, Concord's 90th percentile was 4.7 parts per billion (PPB) for lead and 0.45 parts per million (PPM) for copper.
-The regulations require that 90% of samples taken have lead levels below 15 PPB and copper 1.3 PPM If samples collected exceeded the action limits stated earlier, public notification would happen in a timely manner and corrective actions would be taken immediately to remedy the situation.
+In 2017, Concord’s 90th percentile was 3.3 parts per billion (PPB) for lead and 0.28 parts per million (PPM) for copper.
+The regulations require that 90% of samples taken have lead levels below 15 PPB and copper levels below 1.3 PPM.
+If samples collected exceeded these action levels, public notification would happen in a timely manner and corrective actions would be taken immediately to remedy the situation.

 - At no time during this monitoring period has the reporting action level for lead or copper ever been exceeded.

-- The major sources of elevated lead levels in drinking water are lead based solder used to join copper pipes, faucets and fixtures made of brass and chrome plated brass, and in some cases, pipes made of lead in a home or connecting a home to the water main (service lines).
+- The major sources of elevated lead levels in drinking water are lead-based solder used to join copper pipes, faucets and other fixtures made of brass and chrome-plated brass, and in some cases, pipes made of lead within a home or that connect a home to the water main (service lines).